 - 1/4 teaspoon ground cinnamon

-*I prefer to use gluten-free rolled oats but use your preferred type of oats.
-Also, I use almond milk in this recipe; however, the original recipe uses whole milk.
+**I prefer to use gluten-free rolled oats.
+Additionally, I use almond milk in this recipe; however, the original recipe uses whole milk.
 Use whichever milk type you prefer.
-Keep us posted on any recipe adaptions.
-We love learning about new ways to create recipes.
+Keep me posted on any recipe adaptions.
+I love learning about new ways to create recipes.
 Cheers!

 1. Preheat oven to 375 degrees Fahrenheit.